HW Industrial Software Introduction

 ComplyWorks is a global leader in compliance management.
 The company's web-based solutions cover the entire compliance life cycle, from contractor management to workforce management, worksite management, and payment.

 Case Study: Flightdocs

-HW’s TMT Group advised ATP, a portfolio company of ParkerGale, on its acquisition of Flightdocs.
+HW’s Technology Group advised ATP, a portfolio company of ParkerGale, on its acquisition of Flightdocs.

-Flightdocs is one of the largest providers of aircraft maintenance tracking and inventory management solutions within business aviation, delivering mission-critical enterprise-grade aviation software to ~1,000 customers worldwide.
+Flightdocs is the second-largest provider of aircraft maintenance tracking and inventory management solutions within business aviation, delivering mission-critical enterprise-grade aviation software to ~1,000 customers worldwide.
 The company’s solutions include maintenance tracking, inventory management, and flight operations, which alleviate flight disrupters and add control and efficiency to the process, ensuring safety for flight departments.

 ATP’s acquisition of Flightdocs creates one of the largest providers of software solutions and information services within the aviation industry that will support 75,000 maintenance professionals across more than 7,500 customers in 137 countries.
 The combined company will provide a comprehensive range of technical publications, troubleshooting, diagnostics, and maintenance workflow solutions under one umbrella.

 Post-acquisition, ATP will continue to focus on developing its end-to-end platform for the aviation industry, utilizing its large installed base of subscription customers for additional upsell and cross-sell opportunities.

 HW’s Technology Group advised Iptor Supply Chain Systems, a portfolio company of Marlin Equity Partners, on its sale to Bregal Unternehmerkapital.